gabe-lee/go_list_like/README.md

   - [Interfaces](#interfaces)
     - [SliceLike[T]](#sliceliket)
     - [ListLike[T]](#listliket)
+    - [QueueLike[T]](#queueliket)
     - [FwdTraversable[T]](#fwdtraversablet)
 	- [FwdLinkedListLike[T]](#fwdlinkedlistliket) (not yet used)
 	- [RevTraversable[T]](#revtraversablet) (not yet used)
 	- [RevLinkedListLike[T]](#revlinkedlistliket) (not yet used)
   - [Example](#example)
 ## Why?
 This package provides a simple interface for things that can behave like a 'List' or 'Vector', but may be user-defined data structures with complex memory layouts and/or traversal methods.
-By implementing these interfaces, one can avoid an intermediate temporary slice to use as an interface between two differen incompatible data structures.
+By implementing these interfaces, one can avoid an intermediate temporary slice to use as an interface between two different incompatible data structures.

 It provides a simple wrapper type for Golang slices themselves to adapt them automatically.